General Undergraduate Admission Requirements

 Nursing Major Requirements

-- Submit an application to the Office of Undergraduate Admissions indicating interest in becoming a nursing major and pursuing the Traditional Nursing program.
-Include in that application the following information:
+- Submit an application to the Office of Undergraduate Admissions indicating interest in becoming a nursing major and pursuing the BSN.
+When you submit your application, be prepared to provide the following:

-- A one-page statement of professional goals in nursing; and
+- A one-page statement of professional goals in nursing.

-- A résumé reflecting volunteer plus work experience within the past three years.
-Please include leadership positions within volunteer organizations, community service and/or employment where applicable.
+- A résumé or list of activities reflecting volunteer plus work experience within the past three years.
+Include leadership positions in volunteer organizations, community service, and/or employment where applicable.

 - One year of high school chemistry (or CHEM 101 Introduction to Chemistry);